Victoria Hospice Society

 Finances

-Victoria Hospice Society received $4.6m in donations in F2020.
-Government funding of $4.5m, representing amounts from Vancouver Island Health Authority, made up 48% of total revenue.
-Administrative costs are 8% of revenue (excluding investment income) and fundraising costs are 17% of donations.
-This results in total overhead spending of 26%.
-Per dollar donated, 74 cents go to the cause, which is within Ci’s reasonable range for overhead spending.
+Victoria Hospice Society received $5.1m in donations and $4.4m in government funding in F2022.
+Government funding represents 43% of revenue.
+Administrative costs are 14% of revenue (excluding investment income), and fundraising costs are 14% of donations.
+This results in total overhead spending of 28%.
+For every dollar donated to the charity, 72 cents are available to go to the cause.

 This report is an update that has been sent to Victoria Hospice Society for review.
 Comments and edits may be forthcoming.